Brian Dooreck MD

 Chronic constipation

-Sitting on the toilet for extended periods of time
+Sitting on the toilet for extended periods

 To prevent hemorrhoids, avoid excessive straining and sitting on the toilet for extended periods of time.